menpo/menpowidgets/docs/source/menpowidgets/tools/index.rst

 :mod:`menpowidgets.tools`
 =========================
-Low-level widget classes that can be used as the main ingredients for creating more complex widgets, as the ones in :ref:`api-options-index` and :ref:`api-menpofit-options-index`.
+Low-level widget classes that can be used as the main ingredients for creating more complex widgets, as the ones in :ref:`api-options-index`.

 Logo